 Of course, there’s Mt.
 Fuji, but to only have climbed Fuji during your time in Japan is a shame.
 Hundreds of other peaks provide drop-dead gorgeous views, are more accessible and are located just around the corner from wherever you are—no matter what prefecture you’re in.
 Let’s start with five of them.

 Here are five incredible mountains to hike in Japan.

-1. Mt.
-Shibutsu, Gunma
+1. Mount Shibutsu, Gunma

 A nature retreat in the Kanto region, Oze is covered in preserved marshland areas with crystal-clear streams and wooden walking paths.
 You could go to Oze for a light hike, but the nearly 400-kilometer park also includes several other peaks.
 Stay in a nearby mountain inn and get an early start to your hike, but bring plenty of water as it can take up to five hours.

-3. Mt.
-Daibosatsu, Yamanashi
+2. Mount Daibosatsu, Yamanashi

 This one is an easy day trip from Tokyo, as well as a moderate hike.
 Daibosatsu provides one of the best views of Mt.
 Fuji on a cloudless day.
 It can be a two- to four-hour hike, depending on which way up or down the mountain you go.
 To be sure, take a bus up to the main starting point.
 The easiest place to stay nearby is Katsunuma, Japan’s wine country.
-This spot allows for the best of Japan: onsen, wine and mountain.
+This spot allows for the best of Japan: onsen, wine and nature.

-5. Mt.
-Aso, Kumamoto
+4. Mount Aso, Kumamoto